Course Syllabus

 Homework: Homework assignments will be collected on a regular basis and you will be told when the work is due.
 As doing homework is very important for learning the material in this course, it will count as 30% of your grade.

-Computer Work: One of the most important tools in applied mathematics is the use of computer software.
-In this class you will be exposed to more advanced techniques of using the software we have around campus.
-This will include Maple, Matlab and some specialized packages.
-There will be a couple of labs that you will do using the computing facilities.
+Computer Work: Technology is one of the most important tools in studying applied mathematics.
+You will be exposed to more advanced techniques of using the software we have around campus.
+This will include Maple, MATLAB, web applets and other applications.
+Besides using these tools in homework, you will have a project to do.
 This will count 10% of your grade.

-Exams and Grades: There will be two exams and a final.
+Exams and Grades: There will be three exams and a final.
 The exams will cover the basic material up to the date of the exam.
 The tentative dates for the exams are below.

 Exams